Full “DU” Loan Approvals …Never Lose a Buyer Again

 2) Lack of Buyers’ Preparation/ Cooperation/ Focus

-It’s easy to begin a loan application, takes about 10 minutes to fill out an application.
-But its providing the required documentation is when buyers often come up short.
+It’s easy to begin a loan application; it takes about 10 minutes to fill out an application.
+But it’s providing the required documentation that buyers often come up short.

-As a real estate agent, remaining in close contact with a loan officer is critical to closing on time and if buyers aren’t providing info in a timely manner, the loan officer needs to be communicating directly to you!
+As a real estate agent, remaining in close contact with a loan officer is critical to closing on time.
+If buyers aren’t providing information in a timely manner, the loan officer needs to communicate directly with you!

 Agents can encourage buyer’s prompt cooperation by reminding buyers of contingency deadlines and their earnest money is at risk if they don’t meet those deadlines.